 Now I'm going to complicate matters a bit.
 There are actually two main types of supernovae.
 One is the type that I just described; the other occurs when a white dwarf is near its mass limit (the good old Chandrasekhar limit=1.4 solar masses) and is pushed over this limit when too much mass is dumped on it, usually in a binary system.
 You may want to refresh your memory on the stuff about novae in the previous set of notes.
 If the white dwarf star in the binary system is really big (close to 1.4 solar masses), rather than just going nova when mass is dumped on it, it will be too massive to hold itself up and may instead become a supernova.
 There is also a theory that if you had two white dwarfs in a binary system and they collide, it will become a type I supernova.
 Either way, the white dwarf ends up being too massive and collapses in on itself.
 Since there are two vastly different kinds of supernovae - and they have to be distinguishable, and they are, mainly because the object that explodes in each case is very different (massive star versus white dwarf).
 To distinguish between the two types, the following designations are given

-Figure 5.
+Figure 6.
 The spectra of the different types of supernovae are shown.
 The Type Ia supernova has absorption (the valleys) and emission features (the peaks) associated with heavy elements, while the Type II has only hydrogen (H and H) showing up prominently in its spectrum.
-Spectra were obtained from the spectra archive at the University of Oklahoma.
+Spectra for supernovae are available from the Weizemann Interactive Supernova Data Repository.